 The participants will be able to discuss strategies, methods and measures to reduce crime and improve levels of safety in society.
 The Symposium is organized by the Swedish National Council of Crime Prevention (abbreviated Brå in Swedish) on behalf of the Swedish Government.

 The 2020 edition of the Stockholm Criminology Symposium was cancelled due to Covid-19.

 The symposium program traditionally follow two main tracks.
 One theme is based on the work of the prize winner(s) and the other theme is based on contemporary criminology.
-The program includes a large number of parallel sessions, a poster session in conjuction with the welcome reception, as well as the prize winners' lecture.
+The program includes a large number of parallel sessions, as well as the prize winners' lecture.